day8/re-frame/docs/ApplicationState.md

 For certain categories of applications (eg: drawing applications) this feature is borderline magic.
 Instead of undo/redo being hard, disruptive and error prone, it becomes trivial.
-**But,** many web applications are not self contained data-wise and, instead, are dominated by data sourced from an authoritative remote database.
+**But,** many web applications are not self contained data-wise and, instead, are dominated by data sourced from an authoritative, remote database.
 For these applications, re-frame's `app-db` is mostly a local caching point, and being able to do undo/redo its state is meaningless because the authoritative source of data is elsewhere.